meteatamel/cloudrun-tutorial/docs/image-processing-pipeline.md

 Guide](https://drive.google.com/open?authuser=0&id=1cgvoMFzcVru_GbzNbZzxKCrKhw4ZJn4xdj2F0Q9pNx8)
 for `Events for Cloud Run`.

-You should also set some variables to hold your cluster name and zone.
+You should also set some variables to hold your region and zone.
 For
 example:

 ```bash